 The Group's operations are located in Singapore, South Korea, Malaysia and the People's Republic of China ("PRC").
-The Group's engineering construction and the distribution of steel products divisions are in Singapore and South Korea while the Group's manufacturing of steel flanges is in Malaysia and environmental business divisions are based in Singapore and the PRC.
+The Group's engineering construction and the distribution of steel products and non-steel products divisions are in Singapore, South Korea and the PRC while the Group's manufacturing of steel flanges is in Malaysia and environmental business divisions are based in Singapore and the PRC.